gerhart01/LiveCloudKd/LiveCloudKdSdk/README.md

 Hvlib is plugin for working with Microsoft Hyper-V virtual machines memory.
 It was developed, when LiveCloudKd was rewritten for supporting modern Windows versions, therefore it supports Windows 10 build 1803 and above, Windows Server 2019 and above
-It also was test on Windows 8 x64 and Windows Server 2012, but not with latest patches.
+It also was tested on Windows 8 x64 and Windows Server 2012, but not with latest patches.

 Part of code was taken from LiveCloudKd project https://github.com/msuiche/LiveCloudKd by Matt Suiche (www.msuiche.com).

-So it was developed, because Microsoft doesn't provide necessary API description and examples of vid.dll
+So it was developed, because Microsoft doesn't provide necessary API description and examples of vid.dll, vid.sys, winhv.sys, winhvr.sys, hvix64.exe, hvax64.exe, hvaa64.exe

 Hvlib supports two memory access methods for Hyper-V memory